torvalds/linux/Documentation/devicetree/bindings/submitting-patches.rst

      driver, the documentation should also include a compatible string that is matched by the driver.

-  9) Bindings are actively used by multiple projects other than the Linux Kernel, extra care and consideration may need to be taken when making changes to existing bindings.
+  9) Bindings are actively used by multiple projects other than the GNU/Linux Kernel, extra care and consideration may need to be taken when making changes to existing bindings.